zoeesilcock/quick-noise/README.md

 ## Development

-The project uses react-scripts for the frontend development but also contains an node backend, both need to be started during development:
+The project uses react-scripts for the frontend development but also contains a node backend, both need to be started during development:
 ```
 npm start
 npm run start-api